M64GitHub/neuralnet/README.md

 ## Motivation
 The objective is to explore and deepen understanding of contemporary machine learning concepts by implementing them from scratch and establishing a platform for experimentation.
 One key area of focus will involve analyzing the trained models to determine the most effective methods for assessment, if any.
-I plan to develop a visualizer to observe the trained model's behavior in response to various inputs.
+I plan to develop a visualizer to observe the trained model's activation paths in response to various inputs.

 #### Why C?
 Currently, this project involves recreating work I undertook in my youth using C++, and expanding upon it.
 I opted for C at this time because it facilitates future translation, such as converting the code into CUDA kernels and utilizing the existing structs as they are.
 Additionally, the C code can be readily translated into C++ classes.
 Furthermore, translating it to Zig is likely easier than starting from a C++ code base.